Pauked/dcli/!todo.md

-# DCLI v0.3
+# DCLI v0.3.5

-## TODO
-[x] Support for additional arguments
-[x] Support for running a map editor
-[x] Add --mapeditor and --mapeditorlast
-[x] Add "active" map editor to app settings
-[x] Make the selection of a PWAD optional!
-[x] Open PWAD readme in local text editor
-[x] Add "play settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add play settings automatically to play
-[ ] Have a profile switch of "include play settings?", default to on.
 [/] Make menus less crashy if user aborts
-[x] Add a `--version` option to the CLI.
-[x] Add a `--help` option to the CLI (using clap does this for us!)
-[ ] Block deleting of Engine/IWAD/PWAD if linked in Profiles.
+[ ] Block deleting of Engine/IWAD/Map if linked in Profiles.
-[x] Play, do file exists check on Engine/IWAD/PWAD (might have been moved/deleted after config) [/] Write Readme in repo root
+[/] Write Readme in repo root
-[x] Add PWAD/IWAD checking of files (read first few bytes to check file identifier) [x] Rename "Game Settings" to "Play Settings".
-Move to be uder Play options on Main Menu.
-[x] Rename "Config App" to "App Settings"
-[x] Get Map Author(s) from map readme.
-[x] Support multiple PWADs in a profile.
-[x] Set Default Engine
-[x] Set Default IWAD
-[x] Quick Play option that runs default engine (if set), default IWAD (if set), pick PWAD [x] Rename "Active Profile/Map Editor" to "Default Profle/Map Editor" [x] Add --force option to reset so no prompts needed
-[ ] Option to delete PWADs (multi select?)
+[ ] Option to delete Maps (multi select?)
 [ ] Option to delete Engines
 [ ] Option to delete IWADs
+[/] Args to run init
+[ ] Args to add/edit/delete Profiles
+[x] Rename PWADs to Maps

+# DCLI v0.4
+[ ] Have a profile switch of "include play settings?", default to on.

+# Nice to haves
 [ ] Extend hardcoded list of engines
-[x] Simple menu mode
-[x] Add dates to profile to track last played/last updated/added [x] Init method, add prompts to set default Engine and default IWAD!
-[x] Default menu mode to Simple
-[x] Replace arg code with clap

-## TODO Nice to haves
-[ ] Remember last position in a given menu!
+[ ] Option to auto create Profiles by multi-selecting Maps and combining with Default Engine/Default IWAD [ ] Remember last position in a given menu!
 [ ] Colour code menu options
 [ ] Define a quick access menu
-[ ] Track usage of options to generate a "most used options menu"
+[ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select

-## Thoughts
--

-# Savegame notes:
+## Savegame notes:
- - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\PWAD name
+ - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\Map name
  - GzDoom - save files are .zds.
 Zip file containing JSON files. info.json is what I need!
 Folders - C:\Users\user\Saved Games\GZDoom\doom.id.doom2.tnt\

+# Original notes
 Flow on first use:
  - Find/pick engines
  - Find/pick IWADS
  - Pick paths for user WADs

 Settings / Profiles
- - Think about how profiles work in App.toml.
+ - Think about how profiles work.
  - Profiles for environment (Mac, Windows)
  - Profiles for WADS and Engine combos.